Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 H3 – Step 3 to fill out Form W-9: Sign and date your form

-The last step is certification of your form, which is a fancy way of saying you need to sign and date the form and guarantee its accuracy.
-Lying on your W-9 form is illegal, so double-check that your information is accurate before signing and giving it to the payer.
+The last step is certification of your form, where you sign and date the form and guarantee its accuracy.
+Lying on your W-9 form is illegal, so double-check that your information is accurate before signing and giving it to your client.

 Chime tip: For a comprehensive guide on tax terminology, visit our glossary of tax terms.